LexaTRex/luca_webserver/README.md

    5.2 Cam - https://localhost/scanner/cam/`:locationScannerId`
 6. luca Web App - https://localhost/webapp

 We always use https.
-Disable the browser's unsecure ssl certificate warning by trusting the root.crt in the ca folder.
+Disable the browser's unsecure ssl certificate warning by trusting the ca_root.pem in the ca/certs folder.

 Make sure to allocate enough Docker memory, the 2GB default might be insufficient to run all containers at once.